OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 Additionally, due to how computationally expensive modern hashing functions are, if a user can supply very long passwords then there is a potential denial of service vulnerability, such as the one published in [Django](https://www.djangoproject.com/weblog/2013/sep/15/security/) in 2013.

 In order to protect against both of these issues, a maximum password length should be enforced.
 This should be 64 characters for Bcrypt (due to limitations in the algorithm and implementations), and between 64 and 128 characters for other algorithms.
-The easiest way to achirve this is a simple limit on the maximum length of the password.
+The easiest way to achieve this is a simple limit on the maximum length of the password.

 ### Pre-Hashing Passwords